-Although a student may declare a major at any time during their academic program at Northwest, graduation with a baccalaureate degree in the School of Ministry requires that the admissions process be completed.
+Although a student may declare a major at any time during his or her academic program at Northwest, graduation with a baccalaureate degree in the College of Ministry requires that the admissions process be completed and good standing be maintained.
 No practicum or internship carried out before formal admission may count toward fulfilling graduation requirements.